 Martina Navratilova has again used her social media platform to aim criticism at Donald Trump.
-Navratilova was upset by several news items concerning the new US president as he celebrated his first 100 days in office.
+Navratilova reacted to several news items concerning the new US president as he celebrated his first 100 days in office.

 Last weekend, Trump, who Forbes estimates has a net worth of $5 billion, shared an AI generated image in which he was dressed as the Pope.
 He also said "I don't know" when asked if he felt it was his duty to protect the US Constitution.

-18-time Major winner Navratilova is a well-known voice in liberal circles, and rarely misses out on an opportunity to reproach Trump and his new administration.
-Over the last three months, she's criticized the government's approach to immigration, its policies concerning Gaza and Ukraine, and several other decisions made by the Trump administration.
+18-time Major winner Navratilova has frequently taken shots at Trump and his new administration.
+Over the last three months, she's criticized the government's approach to immigration and its policies concerning Gaza and Ukraine, among several other decisions made by the Trump administration.

-"In terms of his personality," Shvets added, "the guy is not a complicated cookie, his most important characteristics being low intellect coupled with hyperinflated vanity.
+"In terms of his personality," Shvets allegedly said, "the guy is not a complicated cookie, his most important characteristics being low intellect coupled with hyperinflated vanity.
 This combination makes him a dream for an experienced recruiter."

 "KGB figured him out right away"